 Storage

-- Once cooled, store leftovers in an airtight container in the refrigerator for up to 3 to 4 days.
+- Refrigerator: Once cooled, transfer to an airtight container and store in the refrigerator for 3 to 4 days.

 Kale Soup